LksNord/website/content/authors/admin/_index.md

 I am a PhD Candidate in Economics at the EUI in Florence, where my thesis advisors are [Árpád Ábrahám](http://apps.eui.eu/Personal/Abraham/) and [Russell Cooper](https://sites.google.com/site/coopereconomics/).

-My Research Interests are Macroeconomics and Household Heterogeneity.
+My Research Interests cover Macroeconomics with Household Heterogeneity.